-In accordance with standard BAL-002-WECC-3, Balancing Authorities (and Reserve Sharing Groups) and required to maintain a minimum Contingency Reserves (CR) amount that is equal to the greater of either:
+In accordance with standard BAL-002-WECC-3, Balancing Authorities (and Reserve Sharing Groups) and required to maintain a minimum CR amount that is equal to the greater of either:

-- i. the loss of the most sever single contingency or - ii. the sum of three percent (3%) of hourly integrated load and three percent (3%) of hourly integrated generation.
+- i. the loss of the most severe single contingency or - ii. the sum of three percent (3%) of hourly integrated load and three percent (3%) of hourly integrated generation.

-The LOLE study will ensure all Contingency Reserves amounts are maintained during tallied loss of load events.
-To ensure this, the LOLE study will assume an average six percent (6%) CR requirement when determining the capacity requirements to maintain the one event-day in 10-year LOLE requirement.
+The LOLE Study will ensure all CR amounts are maintained during tallied loss of load events.
+To ensure this, the LOLE Study will assume an average six percent (6%) of the Regional P50 Peak Load Forecast CR requirement when determining the capacity requirements to maintain the one event-day in 10-year LOLE requirement.